 Universities of Sheffield and Bath, 2018-2021

-both part of the Uk Centre for Tobacco and Alcohol Studies (UKCTAS)
+both part of the UK Centre for Tobacco and Alcohol Studies (UKCTAS)

-During this 3-year project, funded by the NIHR Public Health Research Programmee, we aim to investigate how tobacco and alcohol taxation can be changed to improve health for all.
+We aim to investigate how tobacco and alcohol taxation can be changed to improve health for all.
 We will talk with consumers, policymakers and experts and use survey and sales data to look at how tobacco and alcohol tax can work together: to change consumer behaviour and health; to benefit disadvantaged communities; and reduce NHS costs at a time of limited budgets.

 The project will involve: